 - The “book” idea is to create the following position (or the symmetrical one) which is a win:

 Why is it hard to win Queen vs. Rook endgame?

 - As we can see from Nalimov’s Tables there is a mate in 30 moves possible in the worst scenario.
 Think about it, sometimes it is hard to find a mate in 4-5 moves, but here it is a mate in 30 (!) moves.
 It means the player needs to calculate the far upfront in order to see it.

 - There is also a 50 moves rule imposed by FIDE and USCF, which states that if there are no pawn moves or captures for 50 moves the game is declared to be a draw.
 The stronger side cannot afford to try to win twice.

 How to practice this endgame?

-You can play this endgame by setting up your favorite chess engine to play for weaker side and try to checkmate it in 50 moves.
-It is also a great exercise which improves overall visualization of a chess board and especially the coordination of Rook and King and Queen and King.
+You can play this endgame by setting up your favorite chess engine to play for the weaker side and try to checkmate it in 50 moves.
+It is also a great exercise that improves overall visualization of a chess board and especially the coordination of Rook and King and Queen and King.

 Ready to start winning games?
 Check out our store and articles:

 - Queen’s Gambit Accepted for Black – IM Andrew Martin